 - unexplained weight loss

-- general discomfort in your pelvis area
+- general discomfort in your pelvic area

-- pain during sexual intercourse
+- pain during

 - upset stomach